A photograph shows a kayaker paddling across a humpback whale's huge open mouth.

 Still living to tell yet another story…

-The image reproduced above is of similar ilk, seemingly showing a kayaker in Sitka, Alaska, scooting across the gaping, soon-to-be-gulping jaw of a humpback whale.
-And, like many such images, it is a manufactured phony, a jape created by merging two photographs taken at different times and places:
+Like many such images, this is a manufactured phony, a jape created by merging two photographs taken at different times and places:

 One interesting difference in this case is that the whale/kayak composite was not created by some anonymous Internet prankster, but by the original photographer himself, Tim Shobe, who explained how he came to create it: